Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

 \subsubsection{GW Detection Rates, Detectable Distance, and Signal Duration}

-In this section, we show the simulated detection results of GW signals for 8 sets of BH--NS system parameter distributions.
-For each set of parameter distributions, we simulate $1\times10^6$ BH--NS GW signals.
-Here, by setting $\dot{\rho}_0 = 35\,{\rm Gpc}^{-3}\,{\rm yr}^{-1}$, we take the two sets of simulation results of DD2$-$Low $M_{\rm NS}$ as an example to illustrate the detectability of BH--NS signals with GW detectors in different eras.
-The top panel of Figure \ref{fig:DD2GWresults} shows the detectability by the detector networks for the DD2$-$Low $M_{\rm NS}-$Low $\chi_{\rm BH}$ BH--NS signals.
+In this section, we show the simulated detection results of GW signals for 8 sets of parameter distributions of BH--NS system.
+For each set of parameter distribution, we simulate $1\times10^6$ BH--NS GW signals.
+Here, we take the simulation results of DD2$-$Low $M_{\rm NS}-$Low $\chi_{\rm BH}$ as an example to illustrate the detectability of BH--NS signals with GW detectors in different eras.
 One can see that for the 2nd generation GW detector network, the worst case is that only bKAGRA is running so that the observed BH--NS detection rate is $\sim5\,{\rm yr}^{-1}$.
 The best case is that the entire HLVK network is observing so that the detection rate is $\sim80\,{\rm yr}^{-1}$.
 For the 2.5th generation detector network, the worst case is that only AdV+ is in operation, with a detection rate of $\sim30\,{\rm yr}^{-1}$.
 This is better than the result of a single 2nd generation GW detector, but not as good as the HLVK detector network.
 The optimal situation is that PlusNetwork is fully operating, with a detection rate of $\sim650\,{\rm yr}^{-1}$.
 For the 3rd generation detector network, LIGO Voyager can increase the detection rate to $\sim4,800\,{\rm yr}^{-1}$.
 This result is better than the 2nd generation and 2.5th generation detector networks, but is far lower than the newly designed 3rd generation detectors.
 For a single ET, the detection rate is $\sim2.6 \times 10^{4}\,{\rm yr}^{-1}$, while for the ET+CE network, the detection rate is $\sim2.84 \times 10^{4}\,{\rm yr}^{-1}$.
 These results are very close to the total BH--NS event rate ($\sim2.87 \times 10^{4}$ per year for our models), indicating that ET and ET+CE can basically detect almost all BH--NS GW events in the entire Universe.
 As shown in right panels of Figure \ref{fig:DD2GWresults}, as the sensitivity of the GW detector increases, BH--NS events at higher redshifts gradually dominate the detected event rate.
-The event rate of ET and ET+CE is mainly dominated by the BH--NS mergers at $z \sim 1$.
+The event rate of ET and ET+CE is mainly dominated by the BH--NS mergers at $z \sim 1$, {which is near the most probable redshift where BH--NS mergers occurred in the universe (see the right panel of Figure \ref{fig:DD2GWresults}). }